melisahr/DynamicPolymorphism-OOP/README.md

 Language: Java

 Dynamic Polymorphism is the process of calling the overriden method in resolving a runtime.
-Following a Youtbue video, I created a prompt for user to pick either the dog or cat.
+Following a Youtube video, I created a prompt for user to pick either dog or cat.
 The project consist dynamic polymorphism, if/else if statement, and a Scanner.

 How?